Eating a diet rich in fruits and especially vegetables can go a long way toward keeping you healthy.

 Maintaining the health of soldiers and other military personnel during training and deployment is a top government priority.
 In 2007, the U.S. Department of Defense set out to see whether quercetin might be a useful tool for their personnel.

-After directly funding animal and human research, they uncovered some interesting effects of quercetin on wellness and mental performance:
+After directly funding human research, they uncovered some interesting effects of quercetin on wellness and mental performance: